awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 In this case, the result set returned for a row was too large\.
 The Data API size limit is 64 KB per row in the result set returned by the database\.

-To solve this issue, ensure that each row in a result set is 64 KB or less\.
+To solve this issue, make sure that each row in a result set is 64 KB or less\.

 ### Query Response Exceeded Limit of Number of Records<a name="data-api.troubleshooting.query-response-too-large"></a>